CyVerse-learning-materials/learning-materials-home/docs/dna_subway_guide.md

 **A. Select files using Manage Data**

-1. Click on the 'Manage data stop: this opens a window where you can add your FASTQ and metadata files.
-Click
-    `+Add from CyVerse`{.interpreted-text role="guilabel"} to add the FASTQ files uploaded to the CyVerse Data Store.
+1. Click on the 'Manage data stop: this opens a window where you can add your FASTQ (up to 192 paired files or 96 single read files) and metadata files.
+Click `+Add from CyVerse`{.interpreted-text role="guilabel"} to add the FASTQ files uploaded to the CyVerse Data Store.
 Select your files and then click `Add selected files`{.interpreted-text